daireto/sqlactive/docs/api/active-record-mixin.md

 async def destroy(*ids: object) -> None
 ```

-> Deletes multiple rows by their primary key.
+> Delete multiple rows by their primary key.

 > This method can only be used if the model has a single primary key.
 > Otherwise, it will raise a `CompositePrimaryKeyError` exception.